adlzanchetta/my/docs/authorship/ngen_raven_docked.md

 **About**

 NOAA's NexGen is a proeminent framework for integrating multiple atmospheric/hydrologic models and datasets using the Basic Model Interface (BMI) standard.
-Is is,as of March 2024, on prototype stage and under intense development.
+It is, as of March 2024, on prototype stage and under intense development.

 University of Waterloo's Raven is a established framework for modelling hydrologic processes widely adoped in Canada both by the operation and academic communities.
-Its BMI interface was recently implemented and is in the phase of tests and maturing, specially having the integration with NexGen.
+Its BMI interface was recently implemented and is in the phase of tests and maturing, specially having the integration with NexGen as a target.

 **Problem to solve**